firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Wed Jun 10 22:50:03 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 02:54:17 UTC 2015.

 The ipset `voipbl` has **10533** entries, **10945** unique IPs.